vjxxxsec/polling_app/Readme.md

 Signup	      :    User can provide the details and create the username and password.
 Login	      :   User can provide username and password to login.
 Poll creation :	  After logging in user can create the poll and give the options to select.
 Vote in poll  :	  User can vote for the available polls.
 Logout	      :   User can logout from the application.

 NOTE:
      —> User can control the lifetime of poll.
-     —> User can view the personal information provided while signing up in profile section.
+     —> User can view the personal information in profile section.
-     —> User can create as many polls they want.
+     —> No limitation for the polls count.